The Homunculus Fallacy and its Inverse

 “The universe is a computer (program)” is another example of the inverse homunculus fallacy.
 It applies the metaphor of a computer to the universe as a whole.
 But of course, a computer is something that exists within the universe.
 It is a mechanism that operates according to physical laws.
 So, nothing is explained by positing that the universe is a computer or a computer program.

 Subtler versions of these fallacies are involved in certain scientific theories and problems.
-For example, the “selfish gene” is a homunculus metaphor, and (as I argued in Debunking the Selfish Gene) a misleading one.
+For example, the “selfish gene” concept is a homunculus metaphor.
+(See Debunking the Selfish Gene.)

 We can’t avoid using metaphors, and metaphors will normally be at the ordinary level of description.
-We’re often projecting ordinary things “upward” or “downward” to explain things at larger or smaller scales.
-People can create circular explanations with metaphors, and such errors can be difficult to spot.
+We often project ordinary things “upward” or “downward” to explain bigger or smaller things.
+Sometimes, this creates a circular explanation.

 Many people (and not just little girls) have been tricked by these fallacies.